Blog

 In-App Purchases

-Low, if optional.
-Can feel like a "pay-to-win" if poorly implemented.
+Low if optional.
+Can feel pay-to-win if poorly balanced.

 Subscriptions